YouTube CEO asks creators to ‘take action’ against EU copyright law

-YouTube CEO Susan Wojcicki on Monday spoke out against a proposed copyright law in Europe, and she enlisted content creators on the platform to take the lead in the protest.
+YouTube CEO Susan Wojcicki on Monday spoke out against a proposed copyright law in Europe, and she appealed to content creators on the platform to take the lead in the protest.

 The legislation, Article 13 of the EU's Directive on Copyright, would impose tougher regulations on platforms like YouTube, Facebook and Twitter to make sure they aren't in violation of copyrights.
 Critics of Article 13 say the rule could stifle creative on the internet, especially when memes often rely on the intellectual property of others.